nicolagnecco/bcf-numerical-experiments/README.md

 ### California housing dataset

-To run the experiment and produce the figures for the  the California housing dataset, follow these steps.
+To run the experiment and produce the figures for the California housing dataset, follow these steps.

 ```bash
 cd python